 - Do four-lobe bell peppers have more seeds?

 - So is there anything interesting about gender in relation to bell peppers?

 The bell pepper gender theory

-The theory states that the lobes or bumps on the bottom of the fruit are the indicators of the bell pepper’s sex so that you can tell the fruit’s gender by counting them.
+The theory states that the lobes or bumps on the bottom of the fruit are the indicators of the bell pepper’s gender.
+So, you can tell, then, the fruit’s gender by counting them.
 Male bell peppers, according to the theory, have only three lobes while female bell peppers have four.
-These genders point to their best use case: Male bell peppers, the theory states, are better for cooking while female bell peppers are sweeter, contain more seeds, and better eaten raw.
+These genders point to their best use case: Male bell peppers, the theory states, are better for cooking while female bell peppers are sweeter, contain more seeds, and are better eaten raw.

-The lobe fallacy – What does the number of lobes actually indicate in a bell pepper?
+The lobe fallacy – What does the number of lobes actually show in a bell pepper?

-Absolutely nothing in terms of sex.
+Absolutely nothing in terms of gender.
 Bell peppers can have anywhere between two and five lobes, not just the three or four listed in this urban legend.